What the Heck Is a "Rider"?

 Here's why.
 Imagine you're a member of the House of Representatives and you want to delay stronger limits on dangerous ozone pollution to benefit polluters in your district.

 In theory, you would write a bill and convince your colleagues to pass it.
 In practice, though, very few bills ever become law.
-Maybe your idea doesn't have sufficient support; maybe there just isn't time to vote on it; and maybe the president would veto your bill even if it did pass (as President Obama has already promised to do with bills that would weaken protections from ozone pollution!).
+Maybe your idea doesn't have sufficient support; maybe there just isn't time to vote on it; and maybe the president would veto your bill even if it did pass.

 Here's another option: hitch a ride.

 Every year, there are a few bills that Congress absolutely has to pass to keep things running.
 This always includes a bill to fund the federal government—if they don't pass one in time, the whole country has to deal with the consequences of a government shutdown, from closed parks to delayed medical research, like we experienced in 2013.